huandu/go-clone/README.md

 - The second parameter `methods` is a pointer to a struct which contains all methods to allocate memory.
 It can be `nil` if we don't need to customize memory allocation.
 - The `Allocator` struct is allocated from the `methods.New` or the `methods.Parent` allocator or from heap.

 The `Parent` in `AllocatorMethods` is used to indicate the parent of the new allocator.
-With this feature, we can orgnize allocators into a tree structure and build a leveled memory pool.
-When allocating memory, the allocator will try to allocate memory from its own pool first.
-If the pool is full, it will try to allocate memory from its parent's pool.
-If the parent's pool is full, it will try to allocate memory from its parent's parent's pool.
-And so on.
-If the root allocator's pool is full, it will allocate memory from heap.
+With this feature, we can orgnize allocators into a tree structure.
+All customizations, including custom clone functions, scalar types and opaque pointers, etc, are inherited from parent allocators.

+There are some APIs designed for convenience.

-For convenience, we can create dedicated allocators for heap or arena by calling `FromHeap()` or `FromArena(a *arena.Arena)`.
+- We can create dedicated allocators for heap or arena by calling `FromHeap()` or `FromArena(a *arena.Arena)`.
+- We can call `MakeCloner(allocator)` to create a helper struct with `Clone` and `CloneSlowly` methods in which the type of in and out parameters is `interface{}`.

 ### Mark struct type as scalar